Bijapur Collection

+The Bijapur Collection is a collection of manuscripts held primarily in the India Office collections at the British Library.

+History

-The Bijapur Collection refers to an assemblage of manuscripts held primarily in the India Office collections at the British Library.
-The manuscripts, in Arabic and Persian, were originally part of the Adil Shahi royal library with many carrying seals of the Adil Shahi rulers.
-At some point in their history, the manuscripts were removed to the Assur Mahal (اشرمحل).
+The manuscripts, largely in Arabic with some in Persian, were originally part of the Adil Shahi royal library with many carrying seals of the Adil Shahi rulers.
+At some point in their history, the manuscripts were removed to the Ashar Mahal (الشّعر محل).
 The building was home to a college and theological school founded by Mohammed Adil Shah, Sultan of Bijapur, to house a relic of the Prophet.